Project NIMROD: Aim and results

 Not many studies had been conducted on downdrafts from thunderstorms before this one, and the extension of their effects was not well known.
 Fujita suspected that localized downdrafts, later called microbursts, were responsible for damage on the ground and were involved in some airplane crashes, such as the June 24, 1975 Eastern Air Lines Flight 66, which crashed during landing at New York's John F. Kennedy International Airport, killing 113 and injuring the other 11 on board.

 Fujita had hypothesized during the inquiry that the cause was a sudden burst of air coming down from a thunderstorm from his previous study of the effects of the damage caused by the atomic bomb dropped on Nagasaki in August 1945, and some unexplained damage during the 1974 Super Outbreak of tornadoes.
 However, there was strong resistance from the meteorological community.
 He convinced the National Science Foundation and NCAR to fund projects to study thunderstorm downdrafts.
 NIMROD was the first large scale experiment to study this phenomenon. and it was the first time that Fujita had used Doppler radar data; he had no previous experience in the interpretation of their data, but quickly became comfortable with them.

-Shortly after the start of the field program, the first recorded microburst on Doppler radar was viewed on the CP-3 radar at Yorkville, Illinois, on May 29, 1978.
+Shortly after the start of the field program, the first recorded microburst on Doppler weather radar was viewed on the CP-3 radar at Yorkville, Illinois, on May 29, 1978.
 On the first scan of a thunderstorm, the Doppler velocity display showed a doublet of inbound-outbound velocities which was followed by observation of a gust front.
 Data obtained during the whole project permitted to describe the three-dimensional motion of the air in thunderstorms and their structure as different types of systems, such as single cells, multi-cells, and bow echoes, but including others as well.